Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Key Takeaway

-Infrastructure as Code enables teams to deploy scalable, secure, and repeatable Azure environments.
+Infrastructure as Code enables teams to deploy secure, scalable, and repeatable Azure environments.

 Leave a Comment